 Step 6: Stock Trading – Manage Risk Effectively

-Risk management is critical for stock trading.
+Risk management is critical for stock trading, particularly when using a brokerage account.
 Tools like stop-loss orders, available on SiFX, allow you to set predetermined exit points to minimize losses.
 Additionally, maintaining a balanced portfolio ensures you’re not overly reliant on a single stock or sector.

 Step 7: Monitor Market Trends and Adjust